 The ActiveTrack eye tracker is a new 3-D-eye-tracking technology.
 With ActiveTrak, the laser detects and compensates for eye movements by guiding the laser beam to keep it centered over the treatment area.
 The eye tracker adds a new level of precision and comfort not previously available.

 ActiveTrak continuously positions the laser beam precisely on the eye throughout the procedure for accuracy.
 ActiveTrak realigns itself between each pulse ensuring pinpoint accuracy.

 No, not every laser on the market has an eye tracker.
-At Manhattan Lasik Center ®, we use the ActiveTrak system because it is the most advanced eye-tracking technology available.
+At Manhattan LASIK Center®, we use the ActiveTrak system because it is the most advanced eye-tracking technology available.
 This new technology makes older eye-tracking technology – which requires dilation – virtually obsolete.

-Out of millions of procedures performed worldwide over the last 10 years, there are no documented cases of anyone losing sight as result of LASIK.
+Out of millions of procedures performed worldwide over the last 10 years, there are no documented cases of anyone losing sight as a result of LASIK.

 Like any other medical procedure, LASIK does carry some risk.
 A few of the potential risks include under-correction, over-correction, flap wrinkles, dry eyes, irritation, irregular astigmatism, night glare, starburst, halos, ghosting, shadowing, infection, and inflammation.
 These complications are in most cases treatable with eye drops or a second procedure and usually improve over time as the eye heals.
 Therefore, it is essential to follow up with all the post-LASIK appointments to diagnose and treat any complications in a timely fashion.
 For a more detailed list of risks involved with LASIK surgery, ask your physician on the day of your consultation.